What is data classification and how do can you do it?

 Data classification is vital in managing data throughout its lifecycle by assigning it to a specific category or group.
 This process ensures that an organisation follows its guidelines and follows compliance regulations.
 Companies in heavily regulated industries frequently use data classification workflows to aid with compliance checks and data discovery.

 While data classification categorises structured data, it is particularly crucial for unstructured data.
-Data categorisation can identify duplicate copies of data and eliminate unnecessary data, leading to efficient storage use and data security measures maximisation.
+Data categorisation can identify duplicate copies and eliminate unnecessary data, leading to efficient storage use and maximisation of data security measures.

 Classifying data in five steps